NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Experiments

 \subsection{Algorithmic requirements}

-First, we check if all reviewed algorithms meet the algorithmic requirements~\cite{sokol2020explainability}.
-These properties are often overlooked but are nevertheless important, as they determine whether these algorithms can be implemented in real-world applications.
-The three main properties are access, time and coverage~\cite{karimi2020survey}.
-The required access of all these algorithms is the same.
-Each one needs access to the training data and the scoring output of the classification model.
-Coverage refers to the percentage of instances for which a counterfactual explanation is found.
-Finally, time measures the duration it takes to come up with this explanation.
+First, we check if all reviewed algorithms meet the algorithmic requirements of Sokol \& Flach \cite{sokol2020explainability}.
+These properties are often overlooked, but are actually very important, as they determine whether algorithms can be implemented in real-world applications.
+The three main properties are access, coverage and computation time \cite{sokol2020explainability}.
+We go over each of them in the following paragraphs based on the results from Tables \ref{ANNMainResults} and \ref{RFMainResults}\footnote{Whereas these and other tables contain a summary of our results across the different datasets of Table \ref{TableDataSummary}, a detailed overview of all results per dataset can be found in the online appendix (https://github.com/DBrughmans/NICE\_experiments).}.